 How Serious Is Verticillium Wilt Disease?

-Verticillium wilt is considered very serious, indeed, because it can spread through a plant systemically in a very rapid fashion and kill it off without much warning.
+Verticillium wilt is considered very serious, indeed, because it can spread through a plant systemically in a very rapid fashion through the water-conducting tissue and kill it off without much warning.

 However, it is worth noting this is a problem which generally affects planted specimens in a yard or garden.
 It is highly unusual for Verticillium wilt to affect forests and natural stands of trees.
 For this reason, this disease does not present the urgency of very severe arboreal illnesses (e.g. Dutch Elm Disease).